k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_1_interfaces_configuration.md

-# k2verify Interfaces Configuration and validation
+# k2verify Interfaces Configuration and Validation

 1. Configure and validate k2verify operational interface:
     - In your Cloud Studio, Navigate to Implementation->Shared Objects->Interfaces->JDBC